Home

 Working Papers

-Corporate Discount Rates (with Kilian Huber), June 2023.
-Slides, R&R at American Economic Review.
+Corporate Discount Rates (with Kilian Huber), September 2024.
+Slides, Conditionally accepted, American Economic Review.

-Firms’ discount rates do not move one-for-one with the perceived cost of capital, leading to time-varying discount rate wedges.
-The average wedge has grown substantially over the past decades, a trend that has implications for the relation between corporate investment and asset prices.
+New dataset on firms’ perceived cost of capital and discount rates.
+Firms’ discount rates do not move one-for-one with the perceived cost of capital, leading to time-varying discount rate wedges that account for low US investment in recent decades.

 See website for cost of capital project.
-Featured in Barrons, Matt Levine.
+Featured in Barrons, Matt Levine, FT, Vox EU, Hobart

-Firms’ Perceived Cost of Capital (with Kilian Huber), June 2024.
-Slides.
+Firms’ Perceived Cost of Capital (with Kilian Huber), June 2024, Slides.
+Revision requested, Quarterly Journal of Economics

 See website for cost of capital project.